Kareena25/TR102-Daily-Diary/Day1.md

 - Discussed *difference between IoT, ML, and AI* with examples
 - Explained *types of Machine Learning* – supervised, unsupervised, reinforcement
 - Introduction to *Arduino board* and its components like sensors, microcontroller, etc.
-- Overview of *Raspberry Pi* and its basic functions
-- Comparison between *Arduino and Raspberry Pi*
-- Discussed some *IoT simulators* like Tinkercad and how they are useful

 ### ✅ Task Given:
 - Study and understand the concept of *Smart Umbrella* (IoT-based project)